iColgateZz/polo/README.md

 }
 ```

-More examples can be found in the `tests` folder.
+More examples can be found in the `examples` folder.

 ## Lessons Learned & Future Development